 College Academic Counseling Honors Programs A316 Murphy Hall A311 Murphy Hall Academic Advancement Program

+Athletics

-Athletics 1205 Campbell Hall
+1205 Campbell Hall

 1207 Morgan Center

-INICTULIA "THANK INSTRUCTIONS 1.
-Starting with the current te rm, li st all courses that you plan to complete every quarter and summer session until graduation.
-Please note, the grey box area is for departmental use only.
-Name Stud ent ID No. 2.
-Submit this degree plan with appropriate departmental signatures and all required documentation electronically to your Major(s) College Counseling unit.
-Paper forms will not be accepted.
-Minor(s) Signature of the depart student is potentially e courses would satisfy r ligible for th e major/minor a A dmit Term Please note that petition business days Degree Ex pected Term to process and may tak • Type of Contract: IMPORTANT NOTION to your degree plan maccontract.
-Cime to Degree F Double Major Pe ECP Exemption of Change of College Fall Units Winter Units Spring Units Summer Units 8 Total Quarter Units: Total Quar tar Unite Tot al Quarter Units Total Summ par Unite ai Quarter Office Fall Units Winter Units Spring Units Summer Units 5 - Total Quarter Units: Total Quar ter Units: Tot al Quarter Units 2.
-Total Summ ner Units: Fall IInita Winter Units Spring ai Quarter Offic Units - Summer Units Willer Ollits Spring Units Juniner Units , -
+INSTRUCTIONS 1.
+Starting with the current te rm , li st all courses that you plan to Name complete every quarter Please note, the grey b and summeox area is fo er session until or departmenta graduation.
+Il use only.
+Stud ent ID No. 2.
+Submit this degree plan with appropriate departmental signatures and all required documentation electronically to your Major(s) College Counseling uni ired docume it.
+Paper for entation electro ms will not be a nically to y accepted. our Minor(s) Signature of the department is only intended to indicate that the student is potentially eligible for the major/minor and that the Ao dmit Term courses would satisfy requirements if admitted.
+Degree Ex pected Term to process and may tak iays Туре of Contract: IMPORTANT NOTIC to your degree plan ma contract. ges ime to Degree Oouble Major mption or Exit Pla of College Request Fall Units Winter U Jnits Spring Units Summe er Units -